 I want to share with you how I started from scratch as a freelance writer and got to the point where I now consistently earn $10-$20k a month.

 How I make over $100,000 a year as a freelance copywriter

-I want to say that getting to 6 figures was an easy ride, but that would be a huge pile of trash.
-A 60-hour week is often my reality when things are busy.
-Some weeks I have no work at all (okay, I kinda love that part).
+I want to say that getting to 6 figures as a freelance copywriter was an easy ride, but that would be a huge pile of trash.
+A 60-hour week is often my reality when things get busy.
+And some weeks I have no work at all (okay, I kinda love that part).

 I’ve put in a lot of hard work, failed at a lot of stuff, and had more than my share of very long days and sleepless nights.
 It hasn’t been a journey full of popping champagne corks and fluffy hotel robes.
 I wish.